MicrosoftDocs/entra-docs/docs/identity-platform/howto-call-a-web-api-with-postman.md

 Follow these steps to create the web API registration:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Application Developer](~/identity/role-based-access-control/permissions-reference.md#application-developer).
-1. If access to multiple tenants is available, use the **Directories + subscriptions** filter :::image type="icon" source="media/common/portal-directory-subscription-filter.png" border="false"::: in the top menu to switch to the tenant in which you want to register the application.
+1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to the tenant in which you want to register the application.
 1. Browse to **Identity** > **Applications** > **App registrations**.
 1. Select **New registration**.
 1. Enter a **Name** for the application, such as _NewWebAPI1_.